icopy-site/awesome-cn/docs/awesome/awesome-ansible.md

 - [Ansible for DevOps](https://www.ansiblefordevops.com/) - This book helps to start using Ansible to provision and manage anywhere from one to thousands of servers.
 Free sample can be read [here](https://leanpub.com/ansible-for-devops/read_sample).
 - [Ansible for Kubernetes](https://www.ansibleforkubernetes.com/) - Deploy and maintain real-world massively-scalable and high-available applications with Ansible.
 - [How To Manage Remote Servers with Ansible eBook](https://www.digitalocean.com/community/books/how-to-manage-remote-servers-with-ansible-ebook) - This book is based on the "How To Manage Remote Servers with Ansible" tutorial series.
+- [The Tao of Ansible: Mastering Automation with Simplicity and Grace](https://www.amazon.co.uk/Tao-Ansible-Mastering-Automation-Simplicity/dp/B0DTTTM3XG) - A guide to Ansible that emphasizes simplicity, elegance, and the philosophy of automation without complexity.

 ## Videos